Collections with several samples from the same trunk

 Please note, when you calculate the mean value from this collection the checkbox "Sum by stem" should be checked!

 Then an "X-column" is shown to the right of the sample identities.
-When there is an X in that column it means that CDendro "understands" that this sample refers to the same tree as that on the previous row.
+When there is an X in that column it means that CDendro "understands" that this sample refers to the same tree as that on the previous row when the rows are sorted by MemberID.

 How to plot several radii in parallel